Prep Course Master Veterinary Medicine

 Bachelor

 Do you want to be a veterinarian?
 And are you studying at an EAEVE or AVMA accredited veterinary institution?
 Are you interested in advancing animal health and animal welfare in relation to public health and the environment?
 Then sign up for this summer course that will prepare you for the Master’s programme of Veterinary Medicine at Utrecht University.
-The course-programme offers intensive training in the physical examination of animals.
-Furthermore, you will learn how to perform clinical reasoning and will learn about topical issues on animal welfare, ethics and legislation.

 Structure of the programme